 This is a yearly conference on foundations of nanoscience, maintaining the highest scientific standards and providing many opportunities for discussion and informal exchange of information and questions.
 Self-assembly is the central theme of the conference.
 Topics include experimental and theoretical studies of self-assembled architectures and devices, at scales ranging from nano-scale to meso-scale.

-This year's 11th Conference on Foundations of Nanoscience (FNANO14) will have a mixture of both as invited talks by distinguished nanoscientists as well as contributed posters and open discussion periods to enhance attendee interaction with the goal of creating vibrant intellectual community in the area of self-assembly.
+The conference spans many traditional disciplines including chemistry, biochemistry, biophysics, physics, computer science, and mathematics.
+Information on the prior 11 year's Conferences on Foundations of Nanoscience can be viewed at the archive web site (FNANO04, FNANO05, FNANO06, FNANO07, FNANO08, FNANO09, FNANO10, FNANO11, FNANO12, FNANO13 and FNANO14).
+This year's 12th Conference on Foundations of Nanoscience (FNANO15) will have a mixture of invited talks by distinguished nanoscientists as well as contributed posters and open discussion periods to enhance attendee interaction with the goal of creating vibrant intellectual community in the area of self-assembly.

-Foundations of Nanoscience: Self-Assembled Architectures and Devices Copyright 2014 John Reif, Conference Chair Andrew Turberfield, Program Chair
+Foundations of Nanoscience: Self-Assembled Architectures and Devices Copyright 2015 John Reif, Conference Chair Andrew Turberfield, Program Chair